pluralsh/console/README.md

 To be eligible for the upgrade bounty you'll need to submit a PR to this repo with the changes and a link to whatever documentation confirms the correctness of the information.
 We'll then review and if it's correct and useful for the broader community, you'll be eligible for the reward once merged.

+It would also be great to ensure the compatibility is tested before submitting a review, that can be done by modifying the file at `lib/console/deployments/compatibilities/table.ex#11` to have the url var point to your fork/branch.
+You should then be able to run `mix test` to confirm everything is correct (this does require setting up elixir on your laptop).

 To claim the reward, you should get in touch with us on our discord at https://discord.gg/pluralsh and we'll simply need to confirm that you did the work (easy way to do that is linking your discord handle on the relevant PRs) and will give you the bounty you've earned.

 ## Development